trendmicro/cloudone-container-security-helm/README.md

 | ------------------------- |:----------------------------------------|:-----------------------------------------------------------------------------------------------|
 | RELEASE                   | Helm release name                       | `trendmicro`                                                                         |
 | NAMESPACE                 | The namespace that the helm chart is deployed in | Current namespace declared in `kubeconfig`.
 If no namespace setting exists in `kubeconfig`, then `trendmicro-system` will be used. |

+### Known Issue

+1. Malware scanning is not supported in the OpenShift environment.
+2. Malware scanning is not supported in ARM64 environments.